AlignMixup: Improving Representations By Interpolating Aligned Features: Algorithm

-In computing loss derivatives, we backpropagate through latent vectors $z,z'$ or feature tensors $\vA,\vA'$ but not through the transport plan $P^*$ (line~\ref{al:detach}).
-Hence, although the Sinkhorn-Knopp algorithm~\cite{sinkhornknopp} is differentiable, its iterations take place only in the forward pass.
-Importantly, AlignMix is easy to implement and does not require sophisticated optimization like~\cite{kim2020puzzle, kim2021co}.
+In computing loss derivatives, we backpropagate through feature tensors $\vA,\vA'$ but not through the transport plan $P^*$ (line~\ref{al:detach}).
+Hence, although the Sinkhorn-Knopp algorithm~\citep{sinkhornknopp} is differentiable, its iterations take place only in the forward pass.
+Importantly, AlignMixup is easy to implement and does not require sophisticated optimization like~\citep{kim2020puzzle, kim2021co}.